Rj-866/Rj-866/README.md

 ## I'm an Engineer, Data Analyst, and Developer!!

-- 🔭 I’m interested in Software Developent, Data Analytics, AI & Machine Learning
+- 🔭 I’m interested in Cybersecurity, Software Developent, Data Analytics, AI & Machine Learning
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other web developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel and cook multi-cusine dishes 🤣
 <br />